Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Introduction

-\textit{Misconfigurations} are typically caused by interactions between software and hardware, resulting in \textit{non-functional faults}\footnote{we use \emph{non-functional} and \emph{performance faults} interchangeably for severe performance degradation that are caused by certain type of misconfigurations, aka specious configuration \cite{hu2020automated}.}--depredations in \textit{non-functional} system properties such as latency and energy consumption.
-These non-functional faults---unlike regular software bugs---do not cause the system to crash or exhibit any obvious misbehavior~\cite{reddy2016fault, tsakiltsidis2016automatic, nistor2013discovering}.
-Instead, misconfigured systems remain operational but degrade in performance~\cite{bryant2003computer, molyneaux2009art,sanchez2020tandem,nistor2015caramel}.
-Misconfigurations caused major issues in cloud infrastructure~\cite{amazon:config:outage}, internet-scale systems~\cite{fb:config:outage}, and on-device machine learning systems~\cite{super_frustrated_power_perf:online}.
-For example, a developer complained that \textit{``I have a complicated system composed of multiple components running on NVIDIA Nano and using several sensors and I observed several performance issues.~\cite{super_frustrated_power_perf:online}.''} After struggling in fixing the issues over several days, the developer concludes \textit{there is a lot of knowledge required to optimize network stack and measure CPU load correctly.
-I tried to play with every configuration option explained in the kernel documents.``} In addition, they would like to \emph{understand} the impact of configuration options and their interactions: \textit{``What is the effect of swap memory on increasing throughput?~\cite{slowimag79:online}''}.
+Incorrect configuration (\textit{misconfiguration}) elicits unexpected interactions between software and hardware, resulting in \textit{non-functional faults}\footnote{ \emph{Non-functional} and \emph{Performance faults} are used interchangeably to refer to severe performance degradation caused by certain type of misconfigurations, (aka. specious configuration)~\cite{hu2020automated}.}, \ie, degradations in \textit{non-functional} system properties like latency and energy consumption.
+These non-functional faults, unlike regular software bugs, do not cause the system to crash or exhibit any obvious misbehavior~\cite{reddy2016fault, tsakiltsidis2016automatic, nistor2013discovering}.
+Instead, misconfigured systems remain operational but degrade in performance~\cite{bryant2003computer, molyneaux2009art,sanchez2020tandem,nistor2015caramel} that can cause major issues in cloud infrastructure~\cite{amazon:config:outage}, internet-scale systems~\cite{fb:config:outage}, and on-device machine learning (ML) systems~\cite{slowimag79:online}.
+For example, a developer complained that \textit{``I have a complicated system composed of multiple components running on NVIDIA Nano and using several sensors and I observed several performance issues.~\cite{super_frustrated_power_perf:online}.''} In another instance, a developer asks \textit{``I’m quite upset with CPU usage on Jetson TX2 while running TCP/IP upload test program''~\cite{HighCPUu7:online}}.
+After struggling in fixing the issues over several days, the developer concludes, \textit{``there is a lot of knowledge required to optimize the network stack and measure CPU load correctly.
+I tried to play with every configuration option explained in the kernel documents.''} In addition, they would like to \emph{understand} the impact of configuration options and their interactions, e.g., \textit{``What is the effect of swap memory on increasing throughput?~\cite{slowimag79:online}''}.